Please Select a Location

 Seeding investment puts cash into fledgling businesses in the hope that they will later grow and deliver results.
 Despite being known as ‘family and friends investment’, this doesn’t mean professional investors, equity funds and your bank can’t also get involved.
 Whoever they are, they will be expecting something in return.
 This could be a share of the business, which they could sell at a later time for a profit, assuming the company has grown beyond the point at which they invested.

 Best for: Ambitious early-stage startups.

-Give me an example: Facebook took angel investment in the early days.
-In 2004, entrepreneur and investor Peter Thiel invested US$500k of his own money into the emerging social network in return for a 10.2% stake in what is now a global company with revenues in excess of US$40bn.
-Peter Thiel‘s angel investment paid off, big time.
+In 2004, entrepreneur and investor Peter Thiel invested US$500k of his own money into Facebook in return for a 10.2% stake in what is now a global company with revenues in excess of US$70bn3.

 Best for: Startups of any age.

 Time for the big guns.
 Although few small businesses actually require any kind of venture capital investment, startups who want to take over the world will be on the lookout for seven-figure sums, or even more.
-In reality, there are very few VC investment deals actually happening around the world: in 2017 there were just 8,046 deals.
-VCs are risk-averse and will expect (or demand) to have a say in how your company is run.
-But the figures they throw around are immense: US$84bn was invested in total in 2017, around US$10.4m per deal.
+In 2019, the venture industry had ploughed US$136.5bn into US-based companies, while there were 252 deals of over US$100m4.
 A business’s funding stages are labeled Series A, Series B, etc. – depending on which stage they are at – and you can find out where to find investors here.